furritos/flask-simple-crypt/README.md

 ## Dependencies

- - Flask 0.11.1 or greater
+ - Flask 2.1.0 or greater
- - PyCrypto 2.6.1 or greater
+ - PyCryptoDome 3.15.0 or greater

 ## Installation